readthedocs/readthedocs.org/docs/user/subprojects.rst

 This is useful for:

 * Organizations that need all their projects visible in one documentation portal or landing page
-* Projects that document and release several packages through a combined release cycle
+* Projects that document and release several packages or extensions
-* Projects that document and release several packages through different release cycles
+* Organizations or projects that want to have a common search function for several sets of documentation

 For example, a parent project, ``foo`` is set up with a subproject, ``bar``.
 The documentation for ``foo`` will be available at: